mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 The created user can be used with the MaxScale REST API as well as the MaxAdmin network interface.
 By default the created user will have read-only privileges.
 To make the user an administrative user, use the `--type=admin` option.
+Basic users can only perform `list` and `show` commands.

 ## destroy